Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Leave Options

-Upon entering the DROP, participants may elect to be paid for unused annual leave and any overtime or special compensatory leave (if earned within the last 11 months) up to the maximum payment allowed for the class (480 hours for faculty members).
-Any annual leave hours in excess of the maximum must be used during the five-year DROP period.
+Upon entering DROP, participants may elect to be paid for unused annual leave up to the lifetime maximum allowed for the class (352 hours for faculty members).
+Any annual leave hours in excess of the maximum must be used during the eight-year DROP period.

-For additional questions regarding retirement plans and options, contact the Benefits Section of Human Resources, or refer to the HR Web site at: http://www.hr.fsu.edu/index.cfm?page=FacultyStaff_homepage.
+For additional questions regarding retirement plans and options, contact the Benefits Section of Human Resources.

 Attendance and Leave